We classify your AI systems, build the documentation regulators expect, and get you ready before EU AI Act deadlines hit.

 The Act categorizes AI systems into four risk levels:

-• High-risk AI systems (Article 6, Annex III).
+- High-risk AI systems (Article 6, Annex III).
 Subject to the most extensive requirements.
 Annex III lists eight categories including critical infrastructure, education, employment (including CV screening, performance monitoring, hiring decisions), essential private and public services, law enforcement, migration and border control, justice and democratic processes, and biometrics.
 Many SaaS products fall in scope, particularly HR Tech, EdTech, FinTech credit scoring, and insurance underwriting.
+See our guide to high-risk classification for how Article 6 and Annex III decide whether a system is in scope.

 General Purpose AI models